BioAlgs/DPI-RG/README.md

 After validation, a folder named `graphs/<timestamp>` will be created.
 This folder contains histograms of p-values and test statistics for further analysis.

-## Project Structure
-- `main.py`: Main script for experiments.
-- `utils/`: Contains core classes, model definitions, and utility functions.
-- `graphs/`: Output directory for plots and visualizations.
-- `params/`: Stores hyperparameter settings and network parameters for each experiment run.
-- `environment.yml`: Conda environment specification.

 ## Reproducibility
+The experiments were conducted on a server with four NVIDIA RTX A4000 GPUs.

+For Reproducibility:
-All experiment parameters and random seeds are saved for each run in the `params/<timestamp>/hyper_param.json` file.
+- Each run saves parameters and random seeds in `params/<timestamp>/hyper_param.json`.
-To reproduce a specific experiment, use the saved parameters and set the same <timestamp> in the python script.
+- To replicate a specific run, load these saved parameters and set the corresponding `<timestamp>` in the script.

 ## Acknowledgements
 We would like to acknowledge the authors of [inferential Wasserstein GAN](https://academic.oup.com/jrsssb/article/84/1/83/7056079), as part of our code is adapted from their code repository.